MergeCommits/SOEN487-Project/README.md

 - Under `src/main/resources`, copy `config.properties.dist` to `config.properties`.
 - Supply a `username` and `password` to the config.
 This will be passed using Basic Auth with every request to the web service.
 - Supply a Sendgrid API key.
+- Supply an email to be listed as the origin.
+Note that this must be an email that is approved in your Sendgrid account.

 # External frameworks